Trump threatens NATO allies over Strait of Hormuz help

 U.S. allies, China respond with caution

-Trump said he had asked some seven countries to help escort ships through the Strait of Hormuz and said some had agreed, although he did not name them.
+President Trump said he had asked seven countries to help escort ships through the Strait of Hormuz and said some had agreed, although he did not name them.

 He said it was in these countries' interests to help, including China, which is heavily reliant on the Strait of Hormuz for its oil supply.
 He also said the U.S. would "remember" if NATO counterparts didn't help.